General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Which war have the Peaky Blinders returned from in season 1?
+- Which struggle have the Peaky Blinders returned from in season 1?

-- The disappearance of which items prompts Inspector Campbell to visit the Peaky Blinders in the first place?
+- The disappearance of which objects prompts Inspector Campbell to go to the Peaky Blinders within the first place?

-- What does the slang term ‘Tokyo’ refer to in Peaky Blinders?
+- What does the slang time period ‘Tokyo’ confer with in Peaky Blinders?

 Answers